Ringwood North

 The level of residential development activity in Ringwood North is very low in comparison to the average area assessed nationally by AreaSearch

-Ringwood North has received approximately 18 dwelling approvals annually based on AreaSearch analysis of ABS building approval data.
-Between FY-21 and FY-25, around 91 homes were approved, with an additional 5 approved in FY-26 to date.
-Despite population decline in recent years, development activity has been relatively adequate, benefiting buyers.
+Ringwood North has seen approximately 18 dwelling approvals annually based on AreaSearch analysis of ABS building approval numbers.
+Around 91 homes were approved between financial years FY21 to FY25, with an additional five approved in FY26 so far.
+Despite population decline, development activity has been relatively adequate.

-The average construction cost value for new properties is $730,000, indicating a focus on the premium segment.
-In FY-26, commercial approvals totalled $5.0 million, suggesting limited commercial development emphasis.
-New developments consist of 59% detached houses and 41% attached dwellings, offering diverse housing options from spacious family homes to compact alternatives.
+New properties are constructed at an average cost of $730,000, indicating a focus on the premium segment.
+This year, $5.0 million in commercial approvals have been registered, suggesting limited commercial development focus.
+Recent developments consist of 59% detached houses and 41% attached dwellings, offering diverse housing options from spacious family homes to compact alternatives.

-This shift reflects decreasing developable sites and changing lifestyles requiring more affordable housing choices.
-Ringwood North's population density is around 746 people per dwelling approval, indicating a mature market.
-According to AreaSearch's latest quarterly estimate, the area is projected to grow by 381 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially exceeding current growth forecasts.
+This shift reflects decreasing developable sites and changing lifestyles seeking more affordable housing choices.
+Ringwood North has a dwelling approval rate of around 746 people per dwelling.
+According to AreaSearch's latest quarterly estimate, the area is projected to grow by 390 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth exceeding current forecasts.

 Frequently Asked Questions - Development